lai-agent/alisp/README.md

 # alisp

 A tiny Lisp interpreter for AI agents.
-Zero dependencies.

-Built for one purpose: give AI a simple, powerful language to execute shell commands, manage files, call APIs, and automate tasks.
+Built for one purpose: give AI a simple, powerful language to execute shell commands, manage files, call APIs, parse HTML, query databases, and automate tasks.

 ## Quick Start